lmoshood/React-Book-App/README.md

 # MyReads Project

-A Udacity React Developer Nanodegree 1st Project
+## TL;DR

 ## Project Overview

-In the MyReads project, I had created a bookshelf app that allows you to select and categorize books you have read, are currently reading, or want to read.
-The project is done React to build the application and provides an API server and client library.
+I had created a bookshelf app that allows you to select books from 3 categories of books you have read, are currently reading, or want to read.
+The project is done React to build the application and provides an API server and some client libraries.

 ## Project Demo